e-gun/HipparchiaGoServer/INSTALLATION_MACOS.md

    ![inst01](gitimg/macos/01_terminal.png)

 2. You will install `Homebrew` which will then install `PostgreSQL`.
 So go to https://brew.sh.

    ![inst02](gitimg/macos/02_brew.png)

 3. Copy the installation command on that page and paste it into the terminal.

    ![inst03](gitimg/macos/03_install_brew.png)

 4. Installation will take a while.
 You will need to hit `RETURN/ENTER` when prompted.

    ![inst04](gitimg/macos/04_install_confirm.png)

-5. Installation will end, and you should do what it tells you as it ends: `Run these two commands...` Cut and paste them into the terminal.
+5. Installation will end, and you should do what it tells you as it ends and says: `Run these two commands...` Cut and paste them into the terminal.

    ![inst05](gitimg/macos/05_install_ends.png)
    ![inst06](gitimg/macos/06_add_to_path.png)

 6. `Homebrew` is now ready to go.
 Use it to install `PostgreSQL` by entering `brew search postgres`.
-Then ask to install the latest version, e.g., `brew install posgresql@15`
+Then ask to install the latest version, e.g., `brew install posgresql@15

    ![inst07](gitimg/macos/07_install_psql.png)

 7. After installation, you will again be told to enter some set-up commands.
 Put `psql` in your `PATH` by cutting and pasting the command you will be provided: `echo 'export PATH="/opt/..."`
 You also want to start the server: `brew services restart postgresql@15`

    ![inst08](gitimg/macos/08_psqlpath_and_start.png)

 8. Now CLOSE the terminal window and open a NEW terminal window.
 Now enter `psql postgres`.
 This will log you into the database.
 And now you will enter a series of commands to set it up.

    - `CREATE USER hippa_wr WITH PASSWORD 'some_random_password';`
    - `CREATE DATABASE "hipparchiaDB";`
    - `ALTER DATABASE "hipparchiaDB" OWNER TO hippa_wr;`